awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

-# Retry a Failed Action in CodePipeline<a name="actions-retry"></a>
+# Retry a failed action in CodePipeline<a name="actions-retry"></a>

 In AWS CodePipeline, an action is a task performed on an artifact in a stage\.
-If an action \(or a set of parallel actions\) is not completed successfully, the action fails\.
+A failure is an action in a stage that is not completed successfully\.
 You can use the CLI to manually retry the failed action before the stage completes \(while other actions are still in progress\)\.
 If a stage completes with one or more failed actions, the stage fails, and the pipeline execution does not transition to the next stage in the pipeline\.

 You can retry the latest failed actions in a stage without having to run a pipeline again from the beginning\.
 You do this by retrying the stage that contains the actions\.
 You can retry a stage immediately after any of actions fail\.
 All actions that are still in progress continue their work, and failed actions are triggered once again\.